-If one month has already passed you can still ask for an appeal.
-Explain that the delay was unavoidable or a result of your disability (for example, if you were unable to deal with it until now because meeting the needs of your disabled child takes up all your spare time).
-Your request will only definitely not be accepted if 13 months have passed since you were sent the mandatory reconsideration decision.
-See 'How to ask for an appeal'.
+If one month has already passed, you can still ask for an appeal (for up to 13 months).
+Explain that the delay was unavoidable, or a result of your disability (for example, if you were unable to deal with it until now because meeting the needs of your disabled child takes up all your spare time).
+See How to ask for an appeal.